 Soup Course Ideas – Optional Course:

-I like to serve a soup course to start the dinner off.
+Next on the Thanksgiving dinner menu, I like to serve a soup course to start the dinner off.
 Serve a light soup and serve small amounts (more appetizer size).
 Just enough to delight the taste palates of your guests and family.
 Lots of delicious Soup, Stew, Chili and Chowder Recipes.

 Curried Butternut Squash Soup – This is one of my family’s favorite soup recipes.
 I have also served this delightful and interesting soup for dinner parties.